Imagination in focus. Facts and fictions that set our minds on fire. Artist, author, skier.

 In addition to his poetry and fiction writings, award-winning artist-author Gregory Scheckler is well-known for his lively realistic paintings.
 Borne out of countless field studies, life drawings and photos, these colorful images reveal the witty, beautiful, and honest characters of many common and uncommon birds.
 Paying close attention to the natural world often reveals profound beauty, light, shadow, color and form.

-He’s exhibited since the early 1990s.
-Exhibits include Ferrin Gallery, Kolok Gallery, Gallery 51, Metro One Gallery, Sivertson Gallery, the Soo Rye Art Gallery, and Greylock Arts, as well as at museums such as the Southern Vermont Art Center, Washburn Historical and Cultural Museum, Duluth Art Institute, Utah Museum of Fine Arts, One West Art Center, Center for the Visual Arts Gallery at Illinois State University, the Boyden Gallery at St. Mary’s College of Maryland, and the Bennington Museum in Vermont.
+Scheckler has exhibited since the late 1980s.
+Exhibits include Ferrin Gallery, Kolok Gallery, Gallery 51, Metro One Gallery, Sivertson Gallery, the Soo Rye Art Gallery, and Greylock Arts, as well as at museums such as the Southern Vermont Art Center, Washburn Historical and Cultural Museum, Duluth Art Institute, Utah Museum of Fine Arts, One West Art Center, the Boyden Gallery at St. Mary’s College of Maryland, and the Bennington Museum in Vermont.
+Additional venues include the Hotz Nature Center, Miller-Dwan Foundation, Center for the Visual Arts Gallery at Illinois State University, and the National Science Foundation.
 Gregory Scheckler’s artworks are owned in private and public collections internationally, as nearby as New York City and as far away as Tokyo, Japan.